Kelly Landwehr, MSN, RN

 Welcome to the MUHS Health Office

-Welcome to the 2020-2021 school year!
-This will be a year like no other as we face beginning school during the COVID-19 pandemic.
-The school nurses are dedicated to ensuring that all health and safety guidelines are followed to provide the safest environment for all of our students and staff.
+Welcome to the 2021-2022 school year!
+The school nurses are dedicated to ensuring that all COVID health and safety guidelines are followed to provide the safest environment for all of our students and staff.
 It is more important than ever to work together and take care of each other.
 We have three primary goals when it comes to the COVID-19 virus:

 1. Decrease the risk of individuals infected with COVID-19 from entering the building through effective public health education and prevention